Donald Trump Accuses Debra Messing Of ‘McCarthyism,’ But Trump’s Mentor Roy Cohn Was Joe McCarthy’s Lawyer

-As Hurricane Dorian pummeled South Carolina on Thursday morning causing rising floodwaters and widespread power outages, according to a CNN report, Donald Trump took to Twitter to launch a verbal assault on television actress Debra Messing.
+As Hurricane Dorian pummeled South Carolina on Thursday morning, causing rising floodwaters and widespread power outages, according to a CNN report, Donald Trump took to Twitter to launch a verbal assault on television actress Debra Messing.
 In a pair of early-morning tweets, Trump appeared to call for the NBC TV network to fire Messing from her current role on the revived Will and Grace sitcom.

-In the Thursday Twitter posts, Trump accused the 51-year-old Messing of “McCarthyism,” and called her a “McCarthy style racist.”
+In the Thursday Twitter posts, Trump accused the 51-year-old Messing of “McCarthyism,” and called her a “McCarthy-style racist.”

 But in attacking Messing, Trump appeared to forget his own close connection to “McCarthyism.”

-McCarthyism is named for Joseph McCarthy, a Republican United States Senator from Wisconsin who in the early 1950s led a bogus crusade against supposed “card-carrying” Communists in the United States government, as the U.S. History site recounts.
+McCarthyism is named after Joseph McCarthy, a Republican United States Senator from Wisconsin who in the early 1950s led a bogus crusade against supposed “card-carrying” Communists in the United States government, as the U.S. History site recounts.
 The term “McCarthyism” has come to mean the practice of attempting to destroy careers and lives of political opponents by accusing them of political subversion, disloyalty or even treason, with no evidence to back up the charges.

-But in 1953 and 1954, when McCarthy was leading highly publicized hearings into alleged, and largely imaginary, “Communist subversion” within the government, his chief counsel was then-young New York attorney Roy Cohn, as History.com recounts.
+But in 1953 and 1954, when McCarthy was leading highly publicized hearings into alleged, and largely imaginary, “Communist subversion” within the government, his chief counsel was New York attorney Roy Cohn, as History.com recounts.

-About 20 years later, in 1973, Cohn met Trump, then a rising New York City real estate magnate, and quickly became Trump’s lawyer, mentor and close friend until he was disbarred for “dishonesty, fraud, deceit, and misrepresentation” in 1986, and died shortly thereafter due to complications of AIDS.
+About 20 years later, in 1973, Cohn met Trump, then a rising New York City real estate magnate, and quickly became Trump’s lawyer, mentor and close friend until he was disbarred for “dishonesty, fraud, deceit, and misrepresentation” in 1986.
+He died shortly thereafter due to complications of AIDS.

 Despite being gay himself, Cohn followed his persecution of supposedly Communist government employees by leading a purge of alleged gay people in the government that is believed to have cost thousands their jobs, as The Guardian recounted.